arfc/presentation-template/README.md

 # Purpose of this Repository:
-This repository is intended as a template to standardize and ease the implimentation process for presentations from members of the Advanced Reactors and Fuel Cycles group at the University of Illinois at Urbana-Champaign.
+This repository is intended as a template to standardize and ease the implementation process for presentations from members of the Advanced Reactors and Fuel Cycles group at the University of Illinois at Urbana-Champaign.
 While this version of the template is geared towards an ARFC Member's report, it can be adapted to